No Ceilings: Critical reception

 Reviewing in April 2010 for MSN Music, Robert Christgau hailed No Ceilings as Lil Wayne's best release since Tha Carter III and a "welcome alternative" to his contemporaneous rock album Rebirth (2010).
 Noting a richness and humor in his lyrics, the critic said that Lil Wayne "recycles beats from Dirty South throwaways whose originals you need never think of again, shows Fabolous how fabulous the 'Throw It in the Bag' remix might have been, holds his own with Jay-Z and the Black Eyed Peas, and eases the mixtape's title onto every track".
 In another piece for The Barnes & Noble Review, Christgau elaborated on his praise, but also offered points of criticism: "[T]his is a gift except when some dolt like Tyga or Jae Milz [sic] gets a verse ... though the boasts are mostly prime and the rhymes fun enough, it's all pretty surface—there's nothing as tricky as 'Walk It Out,' much less 'I Feel Like Dying.'
 And the occasional references to his forthcoming [prison bid] are strictly by the book."
 Christgau later ranked No Ceilings as the 18th best album of the year.

-Sequel
+Sequels

-A sequel mixtape, No Ceilings 2, was confirmed on the 6-year anniversary of the original mixtape's release by Mack Maine on his Twitter page.
-Lil Wayne performed his freestyle over Future's "Where Ya At?" at an event prior to its release and two 30-second clips of that performance can be found online.
-He also recorded his freestyle over Drake's "Back To Back" before an interview.
+A sequel mixtape, No Ceilings 2, was confirmed on the six-year anniversary of the original mixtape's release by Mack Maine on his Twitter page.
+Lil Wayne performed his freestyle over Future's "Where Ya At?" at an event prior to its release, and two 30-second clips of that performance can be found online.
+He also recorded his freestyle over Drake's "Back to Back" before an interview.

+No Ceilings 3 was released on November 27, 2020.
+The mixtape was hosted by DJ Khaled, an American record producer with whom Lil Wayne had previously collaborated.